Bordeaux-Saint-Jean station

 Bordeaux-Saint-Jean (Bordèu Sent Joan) or formerly Bordeaux-Midi is the main railway station in the French city of Bordeaux.
 It is the southern terminus of the Paris–Bordeaux railway, and the western terminus of the Chemins de fer du Midi main line from Toulouse.

-The station building, situated in Bordeaux city centre at the end of the Cours de la Marne, appears from the front as three parts.
-The middle part is home to the station buffet and separates the arrivals and departures halls.
-All three parts are parallel to the platforms.
+The station is the main railway interchange in Aquitaine and links Bordeaux to Paris, Sète, Toulouse Matabiau and Spain.